 What Is Zoom?
 Everything You Need to Know

-But Zoom has recently seen a surge in usership due to the novel coronavirus.
-As more and more professionals are forced to work from home in order to stay healthy, Zoom makes it possible for them to connect with their colleagues in engaging ways.
+But Zoom meetings recently saw a surge in usership due to the novel coronavirus.
+As more professionals work from home, Zoom calls make it possible for them to connect with their colleagues in engaging ways.

-In this article, we’ll teach you what Zoom is and why it’s beneficial to companies, the top 10 features the software has, three Zoom alternatives, and more.
+In this article, we’ll teach you what Zoom is and why it benefits companies, the top 10 features the software has, ten Zoom alternatives, and more.

 What is Zoom?